“Are you aware that you are depressed and ill?” the doctor asked me.

 Those textbook chapters?
 Lack of regulation, lack of staffing, lack of continuity between presidential administrations, and a resulting under-execution of budgetary resources.

 The Secretariat charged with implementing the policy was created by a law that allows three months for the accompanying regulations to be finalized, but that process took 4.5 years, hamstringing the Secretariat in the meantime.
 The Secretariat hasn’t received the personnel it requested from the Health Ministry.
-Changes in presidential leadership have resulted in “modifications of previously defined priorities”, the report states.
+Changes in presidential leadership have resulted in what the report calls “modifications of previously defined priorities.”

 In terms of budget, even though the Secretariat didn’t even receive all the resources it was assigned by Law 8718—it was 89 million colones short, approximately $130,000, as of the time of the Comptroller’s report on Aug.
 31, 2018—it had still spent only 19.50% of its assigned resources (128.9 million of 433.8 million colones, or approximately $197,000 of of $665,000).